 Don’s occupation was as a glazer; cutting, installing and setting glass.
 He later transitioned to resort and motel management oversight.
 This gave him the unique opportunity to work alongside his wife everyday which he and his wife thoroughly enjoyed.

 Don was a master at improvising to make things work and was a gifted handyman.
 His sons and daughters were truly convinced there was nothing mechanical he couldn’t fix or build.
 Among his interests, he had a lifelong love affair with the automobile.
 Part of this love was his talent to create a fair deal for everyone.

 It was his great delight to turn the city corners on two wheels.
 On one of those occasions his wife-to-be first took notice of him.
 He married Alice on Valentine’s Day 1949 who preceded him in death.
 He is survived by seven children.
 Three sons: Darrell and wife Jean, Terry and wife Joan, John and wife Lois and four daughters, Debby and husband Michael, Susan and husband Rod, Robin and husband Gordon, Diana and husband Brent.
 Thirteen grandchildren, sixteen great grandchildren and one great-great grandchild.

-Don’s memorial service will be held at 2:00 pm on Monday, February 11 at Southview Baptist Church, 3434 South 13th St., Lincoln, Nebraska.
-Burial at Rosehill Cemetery, Waverly, Nebraska at a later date.
+Don’s memorial service was held at 2:00 pm on Monday, February 11 at Southview Baptist Church, 3434 South 13th St., Lincoln, Nebraska.
+Burial at Rosehill Cemetery in Waverly, Nebraska at a later date.